Matching Semantically Similar Non-Identical Objects: Robust image matching details

 \section{Robust image matching details}

 With the same setup in~\cref{sub:exp_Pose} of the main text, we evaluate the effectiveness of the proposed method for LightGlue~\cite{LightGlue} and GlueStick~\cite{GlueStick} on the robustness to image corruptions and domain shift in image matching.
-Here, we consider the maximum angular error at $10\tcdegree$ and $5\tcdegree$ instead of $20\tcdegree$.
+First, we present an ablation study on the presence or absence of the Non-visual Object Pairing.
+Second, we consider the maximum angular error at $10\tcdegree$ and $5\tcdegree$ instead of $20\tcdegree$.
 The results of relative pose estimation with common corruptions~\cite{CommonCorruption} on one or both of the input images in the MegaDepth-1500~\cite{LoFTR} show that the proposed method improves the robustness of LightGlue and GlueStick.
+In all experiments, we used the pretrained sparse matchers LightGlue~\cite{LightGlue}, and GlueStick~\cite{GlueStick}, and the dense matchers LoFTR~\cite{LoFTR} and EfficientLoFTR~\cite{EfficientLoFTR}, downloaded from their official repositories.\footnote{ LightGlue: \url{https://github.com/cvg/LightGlue}\\ GlueStick: \url{https://github.com/cvg/GlueStick}\\ LoFTR: \url{https://github.com/zju3dv/LoFTR}\\ ELoFTR: \url{https://github.com/zju3dv/efficientloftr}}